Volubyl/markdown-proofreader/README.md

 `Markdown Proofreader` has currently two modes

-- Verification of files corresponding to a glob
+- Verification of files matching a glob
-- Verification of additions compared to the last commit
+- Verification of additions compared to the last commit (diff mode)

-### Files corresponding to a glob (Default mode)
+### Files matching a glob (Default mode)

 By default, Markdown proofreader will check all markdown files present in the repository.